elchuzade/PersonalBlog/README.md

 # Personal Blog Page

-A blog page built using MERN stack with options of building up a blog post with multiple images and rich texts in any order, with options to build a blog post but not post it until the right time comes
+A blog page built using MERN stack with options of building up a blog post with multiple images and rich texts in any order, with options to build a blog post but not post it until the right time comes.

 ## Navigation